BYUcs236ta/cs236_Decker_Goodrich/Homework/HW10_Resolution.md

 Construct your proof as follows:

-a. convert the premises to conjunctive normal form
+a.
+Convert the premises to conjunctive normal form

 b.
 Using the re-written premises, prove by contradiction, using resolution